Last Updated: 7/2/2021

 For a good overview of Robinhood’s pros and cons, check out this article on Investopedia.

 There are strategic opportunities that become available during times like those, but Robinhood investors were out of luck.
-We did not experience any outages for our customers and were able to make tax-savings and investment improvement moves that clients will be able to benefit from for years.
+We did not experience any outages for our customers and were able to make tax-savings and investment improvements that clients will be able to benefit from for years.

 Are There Other Options?